guardian/content-atom/README.md

 ## How to release

 ```
-$ sbt release
+$ sbt release cross
 ```

-This will release 2 artifacts to Maven Central:
+This will release 3 artifacts to Maven Central:

+* `content-atom-model-thrift-$version.jar` contains only the Thrift files
 * `content-atom-model_2.11-$version.jar` contains the Thrift files and Scrooge-generated Scala 2.11 classes
-* `content-atom-model-thrift-$version.jar` contains only the Thrift files
+* `content-atom-model_2.12-$version.jar` contains the Thrift files and Scrooge-generated Scala 2.12 classes

 You will need a PGP key and Sonatype credentials.